 Honest leaders naturally gain the trust and respect of those with whom they come into contact.
 Their transparency and openness are seen as their willingness to communicate, even if the topic is uncomfortable or unpopular.
 They give praise where it is deserved and feedback when needed, rather than attempting to scare subordinates into submission.
 Being honest means setting realistic expectations on a team and oneself and following through on promises made from those expectations.
 Their expectations motivate their team and themselves to do better.
 The leader’s passion is reflected in their desire to roll up sleeves and do the difficult work when necessary.
 They are self-aware as a result of knowing their strengths and weaknesses, and take responsibility for themselves and their team.

-All of these skills can be learned.
+All of these skills can be learned and you'll want a strategy.
 Effective Executive Directors deliberately practice honing these skills, knowing there is always room for improvement.
 They know they will make mistakes but understand the value of using those opportunities to improve their staff, the organization, and themselves.
 Whether freshly appointed or a seasoned veteran, an effective executive director reflects on what they do well and where they need improvement, and push themselves to become better at every opportunity.
+To help nonprofit Executive Directors we're giving away our strategy planning software, MPOWR Envision, free for 30 days to any organization looking for change.